YoniWitz/Photos-Viewer/README.md

 1. Download Repository
 2. In the 'client' folder, run 'npm install'
 3. In the 'server' folder run 'npm install' then 'npm run start'
-4. in browser, redirect to localhost where 'client' is running on
+4. in browser, redirect to localhost where 'client' is running on (typically:  http://localhost:8080/)

 ## Summary
 I wrote this web app as an assignment I received as part of a hiring process.